24 Best Website Feedback Tools for 2025

 - Detailed visitor data

-- Customer journey insights: tracks users interactions to get a holistic view of their journey
+- Customer journey insights: tracks users interactions across pages to get a holistic view of their journey

 Real-time website feedback and analytics.